pstevovski/express-app-cli/README.md

     # Start and watch the server for any changes
     npm run watch

+## Planned Features
+Features that are planned to be added in a future update, as additional **optional** configuration properties:
+- Setup for Heroku deployment
+- Basic user authentication and authorization using JWT
+- Support for PrismaORM

 ## Contribution :construction_worker:
 If you have any recommendations for what can be improved or added to the CLI, please feel free to open a pull request.